-These ornamental birds have special dietary needs, including increased protein for young chicks and adults going through the process of molting and feather growth.
+- Protein Boost: These ornamental birds have special dietary needs, including increased protein for young chicks and adults going through the process of molting and feather growth.
 Some keepers offer supplements, such as cod liver oil, to keep the birds’ feathers healthy.

-Many long-tailed chicken breeds originate from very warm or tropical climates.
+- Combating Cold: Many long-tailed chicken breeds originate from very warm or tropical climates.
 As a rule, they tend to be less cold-hardy than typical American backyard breeds and need special considerations when designing their housing.

 As tempting as they sound, these unique chickens are not birds suited to beginners.